gvwilson/thirdbit/src/fiction/santas/index.md

 to stay…
 busy."

 [^paulownia]: A strong, lightweight hardwood, and one of the fastest-growing trees in the world.
-(Yes, I had to look this up.)
+It is usually found in—sorry, sorry, not this story.

 Finner's surfboard wasn't heavy, but its size made it awkward.